Trenton Best just missed a return trip to the state track finals. Teammate Abby Casper won’t be going back again either.

 Houston track coach Tori Richardson said Best was hampered by an injury.

 “After practicing on Eldon’s track Friday night, I knew something was off,” she said.
-“Trent woke up Thursday with pain in his hamstring.
+“Trent had woken up Thursday morning with pain in his hamstring.
 We did all we could to try to resolve the issue, but there was only so much we could do.”

 Casper, also a senior, missed a third consecutive trip to state with a false start –– leading to a disqualification –– in the 100.
 Fair Grove freshman Madison Clark won the race in 13.01 seconds.
 Casper qualified for sectionals with a time of 12.57 seconds to win districts.

-“She has had clean starts all season, but had a small slip-up in her blocks causing her to be disqualified,” Richardson said.
+“She has had cleans starts all season, but had a small slip up in her blocks causing her to be disqualified,” Richardson said.
 “Obviously, Abby was devastated.
 I have never met a girl more competitive than her, so I know this won’t be a moment she easily forgets.”